wp-plugins/video-audio-bbcodes/readme.txt

 Tags: bbpress, bbpress2, bbpress-plugin, buddypress, bbcode, youtube, googlevideo, vimeo, freesound Requires at least: 2.5
 Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.1

-This plugin adds support for video and audio shortcodes to posts, comments, pages, bbpress 2.0 forums and buddypress activity and group forums.
+This plugin adds support for video and audio shortcodes to posts and pages.
+If you have 'bbPress2 shortcode whitelist' installed, you can also opt to allow them in comments, bbpress 2.0 forums and buddypress activity, group forums and private messages.

 == Description ==